Commencement

 Larissa Whitney, DBA, MHS, PA-C

-Assistant Dean, Physician Assistant Program Director
+Assistant Dean and Physician Assistant Program Director

 Medical Introduction and Oath of Modern Hippocrates